SKLn-Rad/provider_assist/README.md

     1) You have to import the flutter localizations package in your pubspec, see the example
     2) Next call registerTranslations() from your main method, passing in a map of locales to key/value pairs
     3) The translations will then be passed down for your locale in the layoutInformation property in baseView
+5) Generic event callback from ViewModel to View via notifyEvent and onEventOccured
+    1) Call notifyEvent in your ViewModel, passing it a string representing the event
+    2) Implement the onEventOccured function on your view to get the event passed by the view model and act on it
+      1) This can be useful for telling the UI to navigate, for example when a user logins in

 ## Future Features
 This is down to you!
 I use this on a daily basis so I will be adding features I find useful in everyday development.
 For example: